-- "3.1 The company's share capital is nominally DKK 87,000,000, divided into shares of DKK 1 or any multiple thereof." - 6B.
-Adoption of an amendment to Articles of Association to include an indemnification scheme for members of the Board of Directors and the Executive Management
+"3.1 The company's share capital is nominally DKK 86,000,000, divided into shares of DKK 1 or any multiple thereof."

-The Board of Directors proposes that the general meeting adopts an amendment to the Company's Articles of Association to implement an indemnification scheme for members of the Board of Directors and the Executive Management in accordance with applicable Danish law (the "Scheme").
+6B.
+Adoption of an amendment to the Articles of Association to amend the Indemnification Scheme for members of the Board of Directors and the Executive Management as adopted at the general meeting in 2023.